slott56/slott56.github.io/Pelican/content/blog/2005/10/2005_10_01-architecture.rst

 forces are more fully understood.
 The process is iterative, and may cycle several times to arrive at an acceptable solution.

+..  note:: A metaphor

-**A metaphor** .
-An architecture begins as a chemical solution.
+    An architecture begins as a
+    chemical solution.
 Decisions act as a nucleus for crystalization.
 A software incompatibility is a fault, and a different decision must be used as anucleus for crystalization.
 When the solution crystalizes fault-free, this is an acceptable architecture.